-Directors and employees may not communicate with the media regarding Investcorp without the express authority of the General Counsel or the Head of Corporate Communications.
+Directors and employees may not communicate with the media regarding Investcorp in their capacity as a Director or an employee without the express authority of the General Counsel or the Head of Corporate Communications.

 All Investcorp-related speeches, publishing activity or survey responses should be pre-approved by the General Counsel or the Head of Corporate Communications.
 Active participation in public events that impact Investcorp by Directors or employees must also be notified in advance to the General Counsel or Head of Corporate Communications.